AsteaFrostweb/3DDriftGame/README.md

 # Tenacious Drift 3D: A Drifting Game Project

 Welcome to Tenacious Drift 3D, a project showcasing my growing skills in game development.
+This project was ported from the 2D version of this game: [Drift Game 2D](https://github.com/AsteaFrostweb/2DDriftGame).

 ---
-## Dependencies

-This project relies on [Drift Game Highscores](https://github.com/AsteaFrostweb/2DDriftGameHighscores) for Highscore functionality.

 ## Features